rikardbelowaverage/movie100bandit/README.md

 Then, we store the data and the reward of the recommended movie as X and y.
 The agent history is available for the agent to gain knowledge and improve their predictions.
 When a movie has been recommended to a specific user, the movie is removed from the view history as we do not want to keep recommending the same movie even if the user appreciated it.

 Initially, we will employ TETS and TEUCB to evaluate how well tree ensemble methods perform on the MovieLens100k dataset.
-Full algorithm specifications and prior results are available at https://arxiv.org/abs/2402.06963.
+Full algorithm specifications and results for other datasets are available at https://arxiv.org/abs/2402.06963.